London stocks climb as Omicron fears fade | Business

 - United Kingdom

-UK shares rose on Thursday as markets globally rallied after two research studies showed Omicron was less severe compared with the Delta coronavirus variant, lifting investor sentiment.
+UK shares rose on Thursday as markets globally rallied following two research studies that suggested the effects of the Omicron coronavirus variant were less severe than the Delta variant.

-The blue chip FTSE 100 gained 0.2%, extending its two-day rally, led by financial stocks as banks advanced 0.8% as UK gilt yields picked up.
+The blue chip FTSE 100 ended 0.4% higher, extending its two-day rally, led by financial stocks with banks advancing 1.0% as UK gilt yields picked up.
 "The risk sentiment is still there but investors want to see the glass half full," said Ipek Ozkardeskaya, senior analyst at Swissquote Bank.

 "Though, the sentiment is still fragile and vulnerable to any piece of negative news that could just come and change the direction of the wind very rapidly."
-Gains on the benchmark index were capped by a weakness in dollar-earner companies like British American Tobacco falling 2.5% on a strong pound.
+Gains on the benchmark index were capped by a weakness in dollar-earning companies such as British American Tobacco , which fell 1.9% on a strong pound.

 "Given that the volumes are relatively thin, there is very little narrative to really sort of cling onto or trade on," said Justin McQueen, market analyst at DailyFX.
-The domestically focussed mid-cap index added 0.7% with airline stocks Wizz Air and EasyJet leading gains.
-The travel and leisure index was among the lead gainers on easing concerns about Omicron.
+The domestically focused mid-cap index added 0.8%, with the travel and leisure index among the lead gainers on easing concerns about Omicron.

-The automobiles and parts index has underperformed the other sectors and the benchmark index so far this year, shedding nearly a quarter of its value so far this year, compared to a 13.6% recovery in British mid-caps.
-Businesses have reported their weakest growth since the country was under lockdown earlier this year and they expect a further slowdown in early 2022, the Confederation of British Industry (CBI) said on Thursday.
+The automobiles and parts index has underperformed the other sectors and the benchmark index so far this year, shedding nearly a quarter of its value, compared to a 13.6% recovery in British mid-caps.
+Businesses have reported their weakest growth since the country was under lockdown earlier this year and they expect a further slowdown in early 2022, the Confederation of British Industry said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)